It’s not too early to prepare for the next one!

 - Pages must be numbered in the footer section of the page.

-- Entry category and title must appear as a header of each page, including the first page.
+- Entry category and title must appear as a header on every page, including the first page.

-Will be announced when the contest opens for entries.
+Will be announced before the contest opens.
+Watch this page.

-Every prize includes one year’s SAWG membership ($35 value), link to the writer’s web site on SAWG’s Facebook and web pages, and a virtual ‘winner’ sticker to display as s/he wants to.
+Every prize includes one year’s SAWG membership, a link to the writer’s web site on SAWG’s web pages, and a virtual ‘winner’ sticker to display as s/he wants to.

 A writer may receive only one prize per category.